Ferguslie Park

 Ferguslie Park is a residential suburb at the north-west extremity of Paisley in Renfrewshire, Scotland.
 It is bordered by the town of Linwood to the west and Glasgow Airport to the north.
-Ferguslie Park has history of being among the most deprived communities in Scotland.
-Attempts have been made at regeneration despite significant challenges.

 History

 Ferguslie has origins dating back to the sixteenth century, and was the site of a large estate associated with the monks based at Paisley.
 The modern town, however, was born in the 1850s around an iron-stone mining settlement known as Inkerman.
 At its closure, the town was demolished and its residents moved to Ferguslie or nearby Elderslie.

 Its main form was gained following the Housing Act of 1949.

 It was hit particularly hard by the closure of traditional industries particularly based in nearby Linwood in the late-1970s and early-1980s.
 As a consequence, and also due to its isolated position separated from Paisley and other towns by railway lines and other transport networks; it has suffered a large degree of social exclusion.
-In particular, it has become known for drug abuse, appearing on a Panorama television programme in the late-1990s relating to the problems this has caused.
-It has also had severe problems with crime and juvenile delinquency.

-Preliminary steps in the regeneration of Ferguslie Park is currently underway.
-'Neighbourhood wardens' now patrol the streets to give a visible presence to try to deter crime.
-Graffiti Squads also aim to remove graffiti from council property within 24 hours to try to reduce the urban decay, with a main focus over recent years on a graffiti artist under the name 'Probs'.
-However the drug problems and anti-social behaviour still exist, although to a lesser extent than in recent years.
-The Tannahill Centre, named after the poet Robert Tannahill, a weaver from the town of Paisley, aims to give a nice community centre and shopping area.
-The centre, however has received criticism from local residents that the fact the chemist is located inside the post office, is often giving drug addicts the heroin substitute Methadone whilst vulnerable pensioners are collecting their pensions.
-Community projects, such as Ferguslie Park Radio have been successful in helping some youngsters channel their enthusiasm into worthwhile events, and sports facilities exist in the area for five-a-side football.